amd/aocl-data-analytics/doc/index.rst

 AOCL-DA Documentation
 *********************

-The AOCL Data Analytics Library is a software library providing optimized building blocks for data analysis.
+The AOCL Data Analytics Library (AOCL-DA) is a software library providing optimized building blocks for data analysis.
 It provides users with a complete workflow, including data handling, preprocessing, modeling and validation.
 It is designed with a focus on usability, reliability and performance.

-he AOCL Data Analytics Library (AOCL-DA) is a data analytics library providing optimized building blocks for data analysis.
-It is written with a C-compatible interface to make it as seamless as possible to integrate with the library from whichever programming language you are using.
+AOCL-DA is written with a C-compatible interface to make it as seamless as possible to integrate with the library from whichever programming language you are using.
 This documentation is also available online in the form of web pages.